grab/engineering-blog/_posts/2022-11-23-graph-for-fraud-detection.md

 On the other hand, a graph-based model requires little amount of feature engineering and it is applicable to unknown fraud detection with less dependence on labels, because it utilises the structural correlations on the graph.

-In particular, fraudsters tend to show strong correlations on a graph, because they have to share physical properties such as personal identities, phone devices, wifi routers, delivery addresses, and so on, to reduce cost and maximise revenue as shown in Figure 2 (left).
+In particular, fraudsters tend to show strong correlations on a graph, because they have to share physical properties such as personal identities, phone devices, Wi-Fi routers, delivery addresses, and so on, to reduce cost and maximise revenue as shown in Figure 2 (left).
 An example of such strong correlations is shown in Figure 2 (right), where the entities on the graph are densely connected, and the known fraudsters are highlighted in red.
 Those strong correlations on the graph are the key reasons that make the graph based approach a sustainable foundation for various fraud detection tasks.

 <div class="post-image-section"><figure>
   <img src="/img/graph-for-fraud-detection/fig2.png" alt="" style="width:80%"><figcaption align="middle">Figure 2.
 Fraudsters tend to share physical properties to reduce cost (left), and they are densely connected as shown on a graph (right).</figcaption>